 Admission prices are subject to change.

 - English Heritage, Manx and Cadw members get half price entry in your first year and free entry for renewal and life members.
 You must book online in advance.

 - Carers who accompany visitors with disabilities receive free entry.
-The ticket for the person they are caring for must be purchased online and please contact firstname.lastname@example.org with your order number and your carer ticket can be sent to you or added to your order if printing at site.
+The ticket for the person they are caring for must be purchased online, then please contact email@example.com with your order number and your carer ticket can be sent to you.

 - Current members of the British Armed Forces receive free entry to Edinburgh Castle (as well as Stirling Castle and Fort George).
 Please make an online booking for the paying members of your party.
 To book a free ticket, please email us at firstname.lastname@example.org, quoting your order number.
 You will need to bring a valid MOD 90 card when you arrive at site.
 Please note free entry only applies to the serving member.

 - All external spaces with visitor access